 Sleeping in a bra is a personal preference.
 There are a few factors that could help you decide on the matter.

-- In the initial months after childbirth, the breasts are very tender and sore.
+- In the initial months after childbirth, many mothers experience breast tenderness and nipple sensitivity.
 Moreover, the body is still adjusting to breast milk.
 It might be a good idea to wear a bra at night for better support.

 - Women with heavier and fuller breasts might furthermore prefer wearing a bra in the night for extra support and grip.

-- If you have leaking breasts, then it is suggested to wear a bra while sleeping as it helps absorb leaked milk.
+- If you have leaking breasts due to milk letdown, then it is suggested to wear a bra with nursing pads while sleeping as it helps absorb leaking milk.

 - Keep an absorbent sheet or a towel beside you if you do not wish to wear a bra so that you can wipe any leaking milk while sleeping.